 The invitation, though, was more than a show of gratitude: it was also a signal of support.
 In less than two months, on December 4, Renzi will face an important popular referendum on his constitutional reform agenda, upon which he has staked his political career.
 If he wins, he will be able to pursue his economic reform agenda at home and European integration abroad.
 If he loses, however, he will most likely resign from office and Italy will turn inward, as its politicians become embroiled in a protracted fight over reforming the country’s political institutions.
 Speaking at their joint press conference last night, Obama admitted that although he is “rooting for success" in the referendum, he hopes that the Italian leader will “hang around for a while no matter what.”

 Renzi is attempting to transform the Italian political system, which is in dire need of fixing.
 The country’s constitution requires that the government have majorities in both chambers of parliament to pass legislation.
 Since the two chambers are elected using different formulas of proportional representation, the Italian parliament has traditionally been a patchwork of parties, with governments required to juggle numerous particular interests in order to put together a large enough coalition to pass laws.
 Perhaps unsurprisingly, Italy had 49 governments from 1946 to 1992, a period referred to colloquially as the “First Republic.”
-As "Second Republic" has been plagued by political instability.
+As governments rose and fell, the personnel rarely changed—the same group of political leaders survived by moving in and out of successive coalitions.
+When the First Republic collapsed amid a widespread bribery investigation, Italy’s politicians tried to refashion their political institutions.
+The results, however, were only partly successful, and since then Italy's "Second Republic" has been plagued by political instability.